Jiefei-Wang/Travel/README.md

   Travel_inspect_private inspect_private = NULL;
 };
 ```
 Even though the definition looks complicated, only the function `get_region` is required to make the ALTREP works.
-Therefore, we will only introduce `Travel_get_region` in this document.
-For the other functions, please refer to the header file `Travel_package_types.h`.
 The function `get_region` is the core function for an ALTREP object because Travel package uses it to obtain data from the ALTREP.
 Its prototype is
 ```
 typedef size_t (*Travel_get_region)(const Travel_altrep_info *altrep_info, void *buffer,
                                     size_t offset, size_t length);
 ```
 where `altrep_info` is the struct we mentioned previously. `buffer` is the buffer that will hold the requested data. `offset` is the 0-based offset of the vector element that the read should start. `length` is the number of the vector elements that is requested starting from `offset`.
 Each call to `Travel_get_region` will read a consecutive data in the vector.
-The final read result should be written back to `buffer` and the length of the read should be sent as the return value of the function.
+The read result should be written back to `buffer` and the length of the read should be returned by the function.
+For the other functions, please refer to the header file `Travel_package_types.h`.

 Besides the ALTREP creation function, the package also provides a smart pointer to ease the development of the ALTREP.
 The prototypes of the smart pointer are
 ```